Trump stiffed his alleged co-conspirators, whose false claims brought in $250 million

 Powell paid staff through her own firm

-Sidney Powell is the likely third unnamed co-conspired in Jack Smith's federal indictment, according to NBC News.
+Sidney Powell is the likely third unnamed co-conspirator in Smith's federal indictment, according to NBC News.
 She's also one of the co-defendants in the Georgia case brought against Trump and his allies.

 Powell was one of the leading voices on Fox News shortly after the election, peddling the false claim that voting machine companies Smartmatic and Dominion Voting Systems were each involved in conspiracies to stop Trump from becoming president.

-Powell later told the House select committee that her firm, Sidney Powell P.C., not the Trump campaign, paid assistants who helped her pursue baseless claims about the election.
+Powell later told the House select committee that her firm, Sidney Powell P.C., not the Trump campaign, paid assistants who helped her pursue those claims about the election.

 "When money was donated, I wanted to make sure they got paid," she said in her interview with the House panel.
 "That's all I remember about that part.
 And I paid them."